Skip the sodium and sugar in store-bought ketchup. Instead, make your own with this quick and easy tomato ketchup recipe using the slow cooker!

 Personally, I love the classic ketchup and French Fries.
 But rather than go through the drive-thru, I just make this ketchup and serve it with my garlic home fries instead.
 It’s equally tasty, but SO much healthier!

-The cinnamon and other pumpkin pie spices also make this condiment the perfect thing to serve with baked sweet potato fries or sweet potato hash.
+The cinnamon and other pumpkin pie spices also make this condiment the perfect thing to serve with baked sweet potato fries or sweet potato cakes.

 However you choose to enjoy your ketchup, you’ll feel so much better knowing that it’s not packed with sugar, salt, high-fructose corn syrup, or preservatives!